Legacy Arena: Basketball

-Legacy Arena has many regular season men's and women's college basketball games as well as 11 NBA pre-season games.
-It has hosted the men's conference tournaments for the Southeastern Conference, Sun Belt Conference, and Conference USA as well as the women's tournament for Conference USA.
-It will host the American Athletic Conference men's and women's basketball tournaments in 2026.
+Legacy Arena has held many regular season men's and women's college basketball games as well as 11 NBA pre-season games.
+It has hosted the men's conference tournaments for the Southeastern Conference, Sun Belt Conference, Conference USA, and American Conference as well as the women's tournament for Conference USA and the American Conference.
 It has also hosted the NCAA men's college basketball tournament serving as first and second round host in 1984, 1987, 2000, 2003, 2008, and 2023 and as a regional site in 1982, 1985, 1988, 1995 and 1997.
 It was selected as a first and second round site for the 2028 men's tournament.
 Legacy Arena hosted the Sweet Sixteen and Elite Eight for the 2025 NCAA women's college basketball tournament.
 It also serves as the host for the Alabama High School Athletic Association basketball state finals each year.